TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/WP08-CODE-REVIEW-REPORT.md

 All 10 subtasks (T031-T040) have been successfully implemented with comprehensive functionality, excellent code quality, and full constitutional compliance.
 The implementation comprises approximately 7,500 lines of production-ready Python code that seamlessly integrates with the existing WP01-WP07 components.

-This work package completes the **TeamReel Constitutional Foundation & Enforcement System** and provides the final critical components: initialization automation, testing infrastructure, deployment automation, and comprehensive monitoring systems.
+This work package completes the **project Constitutional Foundation & Enforcement System** and provides the final critical components: initialization automation, testing infrastructure, deployment automation, and comprehensive monitoring systems.

 ---